olachat/gola/README.md

 ## CRUD

-Commmon crud operations are all supported.
+Common crud operations are all supported.

 ### Struct Methods